Difference Between SKU, UPC, and PLU

 Because UPCs are assigned by an organization, you won’t be able to make up a UPC code at the store level and assign it to a product.
 However, if you’re a manufacturer, you can join the organization to have GS1 US assign UPC codes to your products.
 Then, whenever someone purchases a product from you, all those retailers will reference the same UPC in relation to the item.

-Finally, we get to PLUs, this stands for Price Look-Up and references the 4-5-digit number that is most commonly used on fresh produce items.
+Finally, we get to PLUs, this stands for Price Look-Up and references the 4-5-digit number that is most commonly used on fresh produce items versus a UPC which is usually reserved for packaged products.
 If you’ve purchased fruit or vegetables at the supermarket, then you’ve probably seen this code included on the little stickers on your items.

 PLUs help retailers manage inventory, process customer purchases faster, and they help the IFPS manage and improve the supply chain for the fresh produce industry.
 The codes are assigned by the International Federation for Produce Standards (IFPS) so much like UPC’s you can’t assign a PLU yourself.
 The IFPS does allow retailers to use a Retailer Assigned PLU Code if there is not a PLU code for the item in the database, or the retailer can apply for a new PLU code.